 … all point to the same one copy of the street directory, now allocated reference "DIR1962AV".
 Line no. 631 for "Alde Valley" (AV) has been added to aid traditional searching "by eye", as of course the directory covers more places than just the three towns listed — but only broadly the Alde Valley, excluding Framlingham for example.
 The Alde Valley items of course always appear within the County of "Suffolk"!

 Reference-ID "PRBUCTHOR" has been allocated to a "Family Tree Magazine" CD which contains Parish Records (PR) for the Buckinghamshire (BUC) village of Thornton (THOR), plus four other quite unrelated items.
 If the CD had included anything relevant to one of our local communities, or broadly the Alde Valley or Suffolk or Norfolk or East Anglia, it would of course have been referenced to reflect that instead, as in the following example of a CD containing three items ...

 |SN0291||PRegister||Suffolk||Ingham||Parish Records - Ingham, Suffolk|

 As the CD contains Parish Records (PR) for the Suffolk (SK) village of Ingham but with no date information, it has been allocated the reference of "PRSKINGH" — with a suffix of "2", because it happens to be the second Ingham Parish Register/Records item that we found during the reindexing exercise, after "PRSKINGHA".

 At this early stage of the explanation, it is also useful to know that references for items in Categories of CENsus, DIRectory and MAP are often followed by a year (such as CEN1881UK), whatever the item's title.
-Items for the First World War now all contain "WWI" in their title — and typically contain key family history data.
+Also, titles often include specific additional text to assist searches for key family-history data, for example —

 ORDER OF INDEX COLUMNS